 I have tried teaching students organization skills and many have learned them well.
 But occasionally, I have those classes that just need an extra method!
 That’s when I created what I call the “Ditto Folder.”

-I have my three ring binder sectioned off by subjects and sheet protectors within each section.
+I have my three-ring binder sectioned off by subjects, and sheet protectors within each section.
 I have a label in the bottom corner of my sheet protectors.
 For example, I designate each subject with a letter.
 Reading is section A, math is section B, science is section C, so on.
 Then each page is a number, so the first sheet protector in the reading section is labeled 1A, the second 2A, so on.
 (Then math is 1B, 2B, 3B, etc.) This helps students know what sheet they are borrowing and where to return it when they are done.

 In order for students to be allowed to utilize the Ditto Folder, they must obey the rules I have set forth.
 I make sure to keep these rules at the very front of the Ditto Folder:

 1.)
 Check all sheets out using the check-out sheet.

 2.)
 Only check out one sheet at a time.

 3.)
 Do NOT write on the sheets inside the Ditto Folder.
-Grab a piece of paper & write your answers there.
+Grab a piece of paper and write your answers there.

 4.)
 Label your “ditto copy” as the assignment page/sheet that you are missing.

 5.)
 Sheets cannot go home or stay in your desk.
 If you run out of time when using the sheet, it must be returned to the Ditto Folder & checked out at another time.

 6.)
 Sheets must stay inside their plastic sleeve at all times.
 Treat the sheets & folder with care.

 7.)
 Sheets must be returned to their exact location in the Ditto Folder.
 Check the number-letter system.